By Nicole Phillips

 Communication and Perception

 Crab-eating raccoons have good hearing capabilities, and are keen to strange noises.
 Even though they are color blind, they have excellent nighttime vision.
 Their tactile senses are what really set them apart from other carnivores.
 This tactile sense allows them to identify food items better than any other senses.
 There has been 13 different vocalizations recognized, 7 of which involved the mother and young.
 Although not specifically reported for this species, it is likely that, as in other mammals, scent cues play some role in reproduction and identification of individuals.
-(Feldhamer, Thompson, and Chapman, 2003)
+(Feldhamer, et al., 2003)

 Food Habits